bubykay/rn-paypal-checkout/README.md

 # NOTE
 You can only checkout out with paypal personal sandbox account.
-Kindly create one at [Paypal](https://developer.paypal.com)
+If you don't have one, kindly create an account at [Paypal](https://developer.paypal.com/docs/api-basics/sandbox/accounts/)